cube3power/atsd/administration/compaction/README.md

 ## Dataset

-The dataset represents 20+ years of historical minute stock trade data available from the [Kibot](http://www.kibot.com/buy.aspx) company.
+The dataset represents 20+ years of historical minutely stock trade data available from the [Kibot](http://www.kibot.com/buy.aspx) company.

-The one minute trade statistics are available for IBM stock traded on the New York Stock Exchange.
-The recording starts on February 1st, 1998 and lasts until the last trading day.
+Minutely trade statistics are available for IBM stock traded on the New York Stock Exchange.
+Recording begins on February 1st, 1998 and continues until the most recent trading day.

 The data is provided in the commonly used OHLCV [format](http://www.kibot.com/support.aspx#data_format).